Document Guide — Certificate of Residence

 Philippines

-Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow May be similar to Singapore and New Zealand where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis PSA, DFA, and the Embassy of Japan may request proof of current address for various filings (Hague Convention member since May 14, 2019) Validity period Within 6 months of issuance
+Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow May be similar to Singapore and New Zealand where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis PSA and the Embassy of Japan may request proof of current address for various filings (Hague Convention member since May 14, 2019) Validity period A recently issued certificate may be requested, depending on the receiving authority and document purpose.

 Common use cases Marriage License application (Local Civil Registrar) · SRRV (Special Resident Retiree's Visa) · PRA matters · ACR I-Card (Alien Certificate of Registration) renewal · Philippine bank account opening · real estate transactions